-- A. Provide a two (2) week paid "bed hold" for children needing medical/psychiatric hospitalization or AWOL, assuring the child can return to the same facility during that period of time. - 1) Paid bed holds are not applicable when a Provider transfers a child between its own programs (i.e., facility and/or foster homes). - 2) If, at the onset of the hospitalization or the AWOL episode, the Provider agrees to hold a placement, i.e., bed, for the child and the Cabinet social service worker agrees that the plan is for the child to return to the same facility/emergency shelter, the request for a bed hold is initiated by the Provider.
+- A. Request a two (2) week paid "bed hold" for children needing medical/psychiatric hospitalization or missing from care, assuring the child can return to the same facility during that period of time. - 1.
+Paid bed holds are not applicable when a Provider transfers a child between its own programs (i.e., facility and/or foster homes). - 2.
+If, at the onset of the hospitalization or the missing from care episode, the Provider agrees to hold a placement, i.e., bed, for the child and the Cabinet social service worker agrees that the plan is for the child to return to the same facility/emergency shelter, the request for a bed hold is initiated by the Provider.
 The Cabinet will respond in writing to the written request for a "bed hold" within two (2) business days of the request.
 Once a "bed hold" has been authorized, the Cabinet is responsible for payment of the "bed hold", even if the child cannot return to the placement due to circumstances beyond the Provider's control.
 The "bed hold" may be extended at the written request of the Cabinet for two (2) additional paid weeks if medically necessary.
 A bed hold will not be extended for two (2) additional weeks for emergency shelter placements.
-If the absence exceeds four (4) weeks with approved medical need, the child will be treated as a new admission. - 3) If during the bed hold period the Provider determines that it cannot meet the needs of the child and does not wish for the child to return to the same facility, the Provider must provide a two week written notice to the Cabinet.
-The Provider shall maintain a placement for the child if discharge from a hospital or return from an AWOL occurs prior to the two (2) weeks advance notice expiring.
-If the child does not return to the placement prior to the two (2) weeks advance notice expiring, the date of the placement disruption will be considered the discharge date, and this notice negates any obligation of the Cabinet for payment of any bed hold days. - 4) If for any reason, the Cabinet determines at any time during the approved bed hold period that the child will not return to the same facility, written notice will be provided to the Provider, and bed hold days shall be paid only up to the date of the notice to the Provider.
-The date of the Cabinet's notice to the Provider will be considered the discharge date. - 5) If a bed hold was applicable and was requested by the Provider, but not approved by the Cabinet, then the Provider does not have to provide a two (2) week written notice and the date of disruption from the placement will be considered the discharge date.
+If the absence exceeds four (4) weeks with approved medical need, the child will be treated as a new admission. - 3.
+If during the bed hold period the Provider determines that it cannot meet the needs of the child and does not wish for the child to return to the same facility, the Provider must provide a two-week written notice to the Cabinet.
+The Provider shall maintain a placement for the child if discharge from a hospital or return from an elopement occurs prior to the two (2) weeks advance notice expiring.
+If the child does not return to the placement prior to the two (2) weeks advance notice expiring, the date of the placement disruption will be considered the discharge date, and this notice negates any obligation of the Cabinet for payment of any bed hold days. - 4.
+If the Provider gives a two week notice prior to the hospitalization or elopement occurring, a bed hold is applicable so that the child may return to the original placement for the duration of the notice.

+- 5. If for any reason, the Cabinet determines at any time during the approved bed hold period that the child will not return to the same facility, written notice will be provided to the Provider, and bed hold days shall be paid only up to the date of the notice to the Provider.
+The date of the Cabinet's notice to the Provider will be considered the discharge date. - 6.
+If a bed hold was applicable and was requested by the Provider, but not approved by the Cabinet, then the Provider does not have to provide a two (2) week written notice and the date of disruption from the placement will be considered the discharge date.